ansys/pymotorcad/doc/source/index.rst

 - The ability to control Motor-CAD by automation using PyMotorCAD API methods to carry out Motor-CAD actions, set and retrieve Motor-CAD parameters.
 For the full list of API methods, see :ref:`ref_MotorCAD_object`.
 - The ability to automate workflows/methodologies within an instance of Motor-CAD via the internal Scripting tab.
 For details on internal scripting in Motor-CAD see the :ref:`ref_user_guide`.
 - Automation control of Motor-CAD via external scripts.
 Workflows/methodologies can be carried out with either a visible Motor-CAD GUI or via BlackBox mode.
 For adding PyMotorCAD to your own Python see :ref:`ref_external_scripting`.
-- The ability to control communication and couple/link Motor-CAD with other software (e.g. Ansys optiSLang)
+- The ability to control communication and couple/link Motor-CAD with other software (for example Ansys optiSLang)
 - The ability to run automated sensitivity analysis studies and/or check tolerance build up to produce robust designs
 - Allowing users to introduce their own formulations into Motor-CAD
 - The running of multiple parallel Motor-CAD instances via an external script.
 Ansys OptiSLang can be employed to carry out detailed optimisations by controlling multiple Motor-CAD instances in parallel.